tsdev/spinw/docs/pages/swfiles/sw_idata.md

   sidebar: sw_sidebar, permalink: sw_idata.html, folder: swfiles, mathjax: 'true'}

 ---

-[omega, swConv] = SW_IDATA(spectrum, 'option1', value1 ...)
+### Syntax

+` `

+### Description

-It creates iData object (<a href=http://ifit.mccode.org>http://ifit.mccode.org</a>) and convolutes the spectra with a fixed instrumental resolution, assuming the energy and Q axis are linear.
+and convolutes the spectra with a fixed instrumental resolution, assuming the energy and Q axis are linear.

-Input:
+### Input Arguments

+% `spectrum`
-spectrum      Calculated spin wave spectrum, struct type.
+: Calculated spin wave spectrum, struct type.

-Options:
+### Name-Value Pair Arguments

+% `fwhmE`
-fwhmE         Full width half maximum of the Gaussian energy
+:      Full width half maximum of the Gaussian energy

-              resolution.
-Works properly only for linear energy axis. fwhmQ         Full width half maximum of the Gaussian momentum transfer resolution in A^-1 units.
-Works properly only for linear scans in reciprocal space.
-Be carefull for example for scans like [1, QK, 0] where the equal QK steps give unequal steps in the A^-1 reciprocal space. nInterp       Number of axis subdivision before convolution, equal for Q and E.
+% `resolution.`
+:on.
+Works properly only for linear energy axis.

+% `fwhmQ`
+:      Full width half maximum of the Gaussian momentum

+% `transfer`
+: resolution in A^-1 units.
+Works properly only

+% `for`
+:ar scans in reciprocal space.
+Be carefull for

+% `example`
+:for scans like [1, QK, 0] where the equal QK

+% `steps`
+:ve unequal steps in the A^-1 reciprocal space.

+% `nInterp`
+:      Number of axis subdivision before convolution, equal

+% `for`
+:d E.